camunda/camunda-docs/docs/components/console/manage-organization/usage-history.md

 ![Usage History - Chart View](./img/plans_usage_history_chart_view.gif)

 ## Trial Organizations

-Both metrics are aggregated on a monthly basis and displayed in the **Usage History**.
+All metrics are aggregated on a monthly basis and displayed in the **Usage History**.

 ![Usage History](./img/trial-usage-history.png)